pyyupsk/registry/src/content/components/theme-switcher.md

 description: "A theme switcher component for light, dark, and system modes with Vercel Inc style."
 ---

+## Usage

+Ensure next-themes is configured in your \_app.tsx or layout.tsx.

 ## Dependencies

 ### npm packages